MicrosoftDocs/visualstudio-docs/subscriptions/manage-vs-subscriptions.md

 description: Learn how to get the most out of your Visual Studio subscriptions
 ---
 # Managing subscriptions

 The Visual Studio [Subscriber Portal](https://my.visualstudio.com) gives you the ability to manage all your subscriptions and program memberships in a single place.
 You can make changes to your profile, use all of the benefits included with your subscriptions, and switch between subscriptions quickly and easily.

 > [!NOTE]
 > Visual Studio Subscriptions [subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) and [admin portal](https://manage.visualstudio.com) do not support [GCC High tenants](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod), also known as private or government domains.
 This also applies to subscribers attempting to sign into the Visual Studio IDE.
 To access Visual Studio subscriptions, your organization will need to have a public tenant.
 For further assistance creating a public tenant, contact [Azure support](https://azure.microsoft.com/support/create-ticket/).

 ## Managing multiple subscriptions

 The Visual Studio subscriptions portal brings together all your Visual Studio subscriptions and programs in a single improved portal experience.
 For example, you might have one subscription through work, and another subscription or Visual Studio Dev Essentials membership you use at home.

 ### Which subscription am I using?

 On the Benefits page, the subscription in use will be prominently displayed in the blue banner.
 It's also displayed in the upper-right of the page.
 > [!div class="mx-imgBorder"]
 > ![The active subscription](_img/manage-vs-subscriptions/current-subscription-cropped.png "Your current subscription is displayed at the top of the page and in the subscriptions drop-down list.")

 ### To switch between subscriptions, you can:

 + Select the drop-down in the top right and choose the subscription from the list
 + Select the Subscriptions tab and then select the desired subscription
   > [!div class="mx-imgBorder"]
   > ![Switching subscriptions](_img/manage-vs-subscriptions/change-subscription-resized.png "Select the Subscriptions tab to see detailed information about all of your subscriptions, and to switch between them.")

 ### If your subscription is not visible...

 + It may be expired.
 Only active subscriptions are displayed in the Subscriber Portal.
 + It may be associated with a different email address.
-If you have more than one subscription, and they are assigned to different email addresses, you will only see one at a time.
+If you have more than one subscription, and they are assigned to different email addresses, you'll only see one at a time.
 To switch to a different subscription, sign out of the portal and sign in with the email associated with the desired subscription.
 + If your company buys subscriptions through a Volume License, your admin may not have assigned a subscription to you or may have reassigned your subscription to another user.

 ## Renewing my subscriptions